 Any hash function can be used but since it must be calculated often, a fast function should be used.
 While the Message-Digest Algorithm 5 (MD5) hash function must be considered broken for cryptographic use [25], it is faster to calculate than hash functions with longer output.
-Collisions for MD5 have been found but collision resistance is not required.
 For the use case at hand, only the uniform distribution property is required so MD5 can be used without scarifying any kind of security.